shoui520/shoui520.github.io/docs/monolingual.md

 (弐).
 Try to experiment with what dictionary order is the best for you.

 (参).
-If the word you look up with Yomichan is only in bilingual, try doing a kana search for it
+If the word you look up with Yomichan is only in a bilingual dictionary, try doing a kana search for it, or a full kanji search (Alt+Insert to get to the Yomichan search page)

 (肆).
 If you don’t understand the definition even if you looked up all the words, just look at/use the bilingual definition (last resort).
 You will get better at understanding when you use it more.

 (伍).
 It is okay to check the bilingual definition to check that you’re getting the right basic idea.